MetaMask/SIPs/SIPS/sip-3.md

 ## Specification

-> Formal specifications are written in Typescript and [JSON schema version 2020-12](https://json-schema.org/draft/2020-12/json-schema-core.html).
+> Formal specifications are written in Typescript.
 Usage of `CAIP-N` specifications, where `N` is a number, are references to [Chain Agnostic Improvement Proposals](https://github.com/ChainAgnostic/CAIPs)

 ### Language